fan-aaron-zhang/cvegan/README.md

 To evaluate a trained model run eval.py with the following arguments:

---lr_folder = "folder with lr sequences to evaluate" --save_folder = "folder to save processed frames to" --hr_folder = "folder with hr sequences to compare to" --codec_folder = "folder with codec sequences to benchmark" --model_file = "model file to evaluate"
+--lr_folder = "folder with lr sequences to evaluate" <br />
+--save_folder = "folder to save processed frames to"<br />
+--hr_folder = "folder with hr sequences to compare to"<br />
+--codec_folder = "folder with codec sequences to benchmark"<br />
+--model_file = "model file to evaluate"

 All other arguments are optional.

-Note: the evaluation code assumes 10 bit YUV from the decoder for both 10 bit and 8 bit input sequencues.
-There are arguments to the frame reading / writing methods for overriding the automatic (filename based) bit rate.
-There is also code normalising the 8 bit hr files to 10 bit values.
+Note: the evaluation code assumes 10 bit YUV from the decoder for both 10 bit and 8 bit input sequences.
+There are arguments to the frame reading / writing methods for overriding the automatic (filename based) bit rate and code normalising the 8 bit hr files to 10 bit values.

 ### Training